 The result?
 Wires cross and multiple teams wind up working on the same topic without knowing it, rendering all the efforts inconsistent.
-To boost employee retention, provide your teams with the time and resources they need to meet and exchange information.
+To avoid an employee from leaving a job, provide your teams with the time and resources they need to meet and exchange information.

 If you're unwilling to tolerate errors or inaccuracies, you'll suppress the talent that exists in your organisation.
 Over time, even your brightest employees will become unwilling or afraid to test a hypothesis.
 When this happens, you'll notice a dip in employee retention and those that do stay behind become less active in their roles.

 With the labour shortage in effect, your company can't afford to spend time on lengthy and expensive hiring and onboarding process.
 This is why it's important to prioritise employee retention.

 When you're able to maintain your existing workforce and reduce your turnover rate with the help of HR analytics, you're free to focus on more time-sensitive and mission-critical tasks.
 You can also turn your attention toward protecting and growing your bottom line.